Fees

 Closing Fee: 1.96 DAI = 1960 DAI * 0.10% closing fee

-As explained in Liquidations, a trade is eligible for liquidation when a trader's losses and fees - as calculated by PnL - reach a threshold equating to 90% of their position collateral.
+As explained in Liquidations, a trade is eligible for liquidation when a trader's losses and fees - as calculated by Net P&L - reach a threshold equating to 90% of their position collateral.
 At this point, 90% of the position collateral is attributed to losses and fees while the remaining 10% of the position collateral belongs to the trader.
 When completing a liquidation, the system levies a liquidation fee of 0.50% on the remaining 10% of position collateral belonging to the trader (ie. a fee of 0.05% on the total position collateral).
 The remaining position collateral after the liquidation fee has been removed is then returned to the trader's wallet.